Beaumont is an appetizing dish for any palate. Take art, history, culture, nature, food, and mix it well with oil and you have Beaumont, Texas.

 Beaumont, Texas Food

-Naturally you have to eat no matter where you are.
-Beaumont has lots of fantastic choices.
-For breakfast or just a sweet treat, try Rao’s Bakery.
-My favorites there are their Strawberry Cream Cheese Muffin or their Chewy Fudge cookie.
+Naturally, you have to eat no matter where you are, and Beaumont has many fantastic choices.
+Try a Chewy Fudge Cookie or Strawberry Cream Cheese Muffin from Rao’s Bakery for breakfast or just a sweet treat.
 You can’t go wrong with any of their baked goods.

 Article written by Kathleen Walls of American Roads and Global Highways.
 Her trip was hosted by the Beaumont CVB.
 Thoughts are her own.